Fragmentation of fully heavy tetraquarks: The TQ4Q1.1 functions as a case study: Hadron-collider phenomenology

 In summary, although the $1^{+-}$ signal is intrinsically weaker, it displays the cleanest radiative structure, and the most robust separation of resummation dynamics.
 Thus, it offers a promising laboratory to validate the HyF formalism and probe subleading high-energy corrections.
 The favorable perturbative convergence and reduced uncertainty bands observed at the FCC make the axial-vector channel a promising candidate for precision tests of high-energy resummation effects.

-\textbf{Tensor channel ($2^{++}$).} The tensor case, presented in Fig.~\ref{fig:I_TQ2}, lies in between the scalar and axial-vector extremes.
-Cross sections are lower than in the $0^{++}$ channel, due to the angular-momentum barrier in the formation of a spin-2 bound state, but larger than in the $1^{+-}$ case.
+\textbf{Tensor channel ($2^{++}$).} The tensor case, presented in Fig.~\ref{fig:I_TQ2}, lies between the scalar and axial-vector patterns, with cross sections slightly exceeding those in the $0^{++}$ channel.
+As such, the $2^{++}$ state emerges as one of the most promising configurations in terms of experimental visibility.
 The overall pattern of $\DY$ dependence follows that of the scalar state, with a mild decrease around $\DY \sim 2.5$ and more rapid falloff at large rapidity separations.

 Uncertainty bands under $\NLLp$ remain controlled and competitive, and the gap between $\LL$ and $\NLLp$ is qualitatively similar to the scalar case.
 This suggests that subleading logarithms have the same impact on both scalar and tensor productions, especially at lower $\DY$.
 Interestingly, we observe that $\HENLOp$ curves tend to lie between $\LL$ and $\NLLp$ throughout the kinematic range, validating their interpretation as a fixed-order limit of the resummed approach.